auke-/micronaut-grpc-graal/README.md

 # micronaut-grpc-graal
-Repository to investigate Micronaut GRPC on Graal
+Repository to investigate Micronaut gRPC on Graal

 The project is created with the Micronaut 1.1.3 command line tool:
 ```bash